lajh87/lfedb/data-raw/naomprss/naomprss_2008_7_16.md

 Director Equipment Capability (Expeditionary Logistics & Support)

-# SECTION 1: ABOUT the PROJECT
+# SECTION 1: ABOUT THE PROJECT

 ## 1a.
 Project Description, Progress and Key Future Events